Iterative, backscatter-analysis algorithms for increasing transmission and focusing light through highly-scattering random media: Numerical simulations and validation of the existence of highly transmitting eigen-wavefronts

 \section{Numerical simulations and validation of the existence of highly transmitting eigen-wavefronts}

-To validate the proposed algorithms, we compute the scattering matrices in Eq. (\ref{eq:scat matrix}) via a spectrally accurate integral equation solver that characterizes fields scattered from each cylinder in terms of their traces expanded in series of azimuthal harmonics, and that uses a fast, Shank's transform-accelerated summation technique to efficiently evaluate all periodic Green's functions.
+To validate the proposed algorithms, we compute the scattering matrices in Eq. (\ref{eq:scat matrix}) via a spectrally accurate, T-matrix inspired integral equation solver that characterizes fields scattered from each cylinder in terms of their traces expanded in series of azimuthal harmonics.
+Interactions between cylinders are modeled using 2D periodic Green’s functions.
+The method constitutes a generalization of that in \cite{mcphedran1999calculation}, in that it does not force cylinders in a unit cell to reside on a line but allows them to be freely distributed throughout the cell.
+All periodic Green’s functions/lattice sums are rapidly evaluated using a recursive Shank's transform as in \cite{singh1991use,sidi2003practical}.
+Our method exhibits exponential convergence in the number of azimuthal harmonics used in the description of the field scattered by each cylinder.
 In the numerical experiments below, care was taken to ensure 11-th digit accuracy in the entries of the computed scattering matrices.

 Fig. \ref{fig:dpmk numerical} shows the empirical transmission coefficient distribution, \ie the singular value squared of the $S_{21}$ matrix of a slab with $D=197\lambda, L=1.2\times10^{4}\lambda , r=0.11\lambda, N_{c} = 14,000$ (Dielectric), $n_{d} = 1.3, M=395$ and , $\overline{l}=6.7\lambda$, where $\overline{l}$ is the mean of the minimum-inter-scatterer-distances.
 The computation validates the bimodal shape of the theoretical distribution in Fig. \ref{fig:dpmk}.